Frequently Asked Questions (FAQ) on Chiropractic & Physiotherapy

 It’s also vital to understand that the success of chiropractic knee pain treatment, including those provided for a torn meniscus, highly depends on the chiropractor’s knowledge, skills, and experience.
-If you have a torn meniscus or knee pain, consider getting advanced non-invasive knee pain treatment by Dr. Yama, our director with over 26 years of clinical excellence in non-surgical knee pain treatment and management.
+If you have a torn meniscus or knee pain, consider getting advanced non-invasive knee pain treatment by Yama Zafer, D.C., our director with over 26 years of clinical excellence in non-surgical knee pain treatment and management.

 Various factors, including sports injuries and degenerative changes, can cause knee pain.
 Injuries to ligaments, bursae, tendons, meniscus, and knee joints are more common in younger individuals who are active.
 Knee pain in older adults is often the result of degenerative changes in joints, ligaments, and meniscus.
 Regardless of the cause, severity, or age, we can customize a knee treatment program that eliminates a painful knee non-invasive.